 Currently, 10 states regulate use of two of the three types of PDBEs (penta- and octa-BDE).
 And Dell, Apple, Samsung and many other electronics companies already do or will soon meet fire safety standards without using the third type, deca-BDE.
 Additionally, mattress companies Sealy, Simmons and Serta do not use deca-BDE in their products, and IKEA sells only PBDE-free office furniture.

 Despite these actions, PBDE levels are increasing, according to study co-author Todd Jusko, and widespread PBDE contamination has been reported in human beings, wildlife and foods.
 While the federal government drags its feet on banning PBDEs, consumers can minimize their exposure.
 The Environmental Working Group provides a list of PBDE-free manufacturers and products.
 And The Green Guide’s online shopper’s card offers recommendations like broiling and trimming the fat from meat and fish as well as drinking skim milk, which is PBDE- and dioxin-free, to maintain a more PBDE-free life.

 Story by Jessica A. Knoblauch.
 This article originally appeared in Plenty in July 2008.
-The story was added to MNN.com in July 2009.
+The story was added to MNN.com.